dragonlock2/JABI/README.md

 # JABI

 JABI (Just Another Bridge Interface) makes creating and deploying bridge devices that provide RPC to common microcontroller peripherals simple.
-Zephyr RTOS makes porting to any board straigntforward.
-Various clients enable cross-platform usage.

 ## Setup

+### Firmware

 Follow Zephyr's [Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html) to get dependencies installed.
 Then create a new workspace using this repo.
 We'll create it under `jabi`, but you can use whatever you want.